 Tip: Introduce them briefly!
 And it’s true: well-known organizations have it easier.

-Of course: sometimes you are lucky and contributions from grant giving organizations come “just like that”.
+Of course, sometimes you are lucky and contributions from funding organizations come “just like that”.
 And sometimes it only works out thanks to good personal relationships.

-As a rule, however, cooperation with grant giving organizations requires continuous, systematic and careful work.
+As a rule, however, cooperation with funding organizations requires continuous, systematic and careful work.
 That’s something you have to be happy to take on as a fundraiser.
 But when it works out, it can turn into wonderful relationships.

 Notes and templates for applications from the foundations themselves

-Many grant giving organizations themselves provide guidance (some exact, some summary) on how to structure an application and what it should contain.
+Many funding organizations themselves provide instructions (some precise, some summary) on how an application should be structured and what it should contain.
 Sometimes there are also templates for applications on the website of the foundations, which should be followed as an applicant.
 Of course, you should have read a few grant applications before you set out to write one yourself.
 However, do not stay too close to the sample text.
 The sponsors read grant applications every week and immediately recognize who is copying or not using their own language and choice of words when writing the application.

 Apply for a Grant Online: the Colorful World of Application Forms

-Today, more and more grant giving organizations are even going one step further: and setting up an online application form on their website.
+Today, more and more funding organizations are going one step further by setting up an online application form on their website.
 This is also a development in the right direction.
 This structures the content of the grant applications and simplifies the processes.

 Disadvantage of Online Forms instead of Writing Applications: Increased Effort

-As important and useful as such application forms and templates are: if non-profit organizations have to fill out 30 or more such forms for a foundation application, each time having to prepare different information in varying depth and density, this does not reduce the workload but increases it.
+As important and useful as such application forms and templates are: If charitable organizations have to fill out 30 or more such forms for one foundation application and have to prepare different information in varying depth and density, this does not reduce the workload, but increases it.
 And quite a few are also overwhelmed in terms of content.
 The cat bites its own tail.
 Some applicants wish for the “old times”, when one could simply write the same application for all foundations and then bring it dutifully to the post office.

 Tip: Carefully define the project description as usual and put it down in writing (there are workshops for this).
-Then create text modules from this on the most important topics that grant giving organizations like to ask about in the forms.
+Then create text modules on the most important topics that the funding organizations like to ask about in the forms.
 Use these appropriately as needed.
 This way you don’t always have to start from scratch.
 You can do well with 500 characters per module.

 Standards for the Grant Application by Form on the Website